etr/libhttpserver/README.md

 This library has been originally developed under the zencoders flags and this community has always supported me all along this work so I am happy to put the logo on this readme.

-            When you see this tree, know that you've came across ZenCoders.org
+              When you see this tree, know that you've came across ZenCoders

                                    with open('ZenCoders.
                              `num` in numbers   synchronized